 What should I discuss with my healthcare provider before I receive nalbuphine (Nubain)?

-Nalbuphine can pass into breast milk and may harm a nursing baby.
+It is not known whether nalbuphine passes into breast milk or if it could harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.

 How is nalbuphine given (Nubain)?

 Nalbuphine is injected under the skin, into a muscle, or into a vein through an IV.
 A healthcare provider will give you this injection.